 Existing law prohibits an employer or any other person from engaging in, or directing another person to engage in, an unfair immigration-related practice against a person for the purpose of, or with the intent of, retaliating against any person for exercising a right protected under state labor and employment laws or under a local ordinance applicable to employees, as specified.

-This bill would define "unfair immigration-related practice" to also include engaging in any other conduct, related to any person's real or perceived immigration status, that would dissuade a reasonable person from engaging in conduct that the person has a legal right to engage in under local, state, or federal statute or regulation, or to induce a reasonable person to engage in conduct that the person has a legal right to abstain from under any local, state, or federal statute or regulation.
-The bill would make an employer who violates these provisions liable for a civil penalty not exceeding $10,000 per employee for each violation, as specified.
+This bill would expand the above-described prohibition to include retaliating against any person for exercising any right under any local, state, or federal statute or regulation applicable to employees and would prohibit preventing a person from exercising such a right.
+The bill would also prohibit an employer or any other person from engaging in any other conduct, related to any person's actual or perceived immigration status, that would dissuade a reasonable person from engaging in conduct that the person has a legal right to engage in under any local, state, or federal statute or regulation applicable to employees, or to induce a reasonable person to engage in conduct that the person has a legal right to abstain from under any local, state, or federal statute or regulation applicable to employees.
+The bill would make an employer or other person who violates these provisions liable for a civil penalty not exceeding $10,000 per employee or person for each violation, as specified.
 The bill would also make related and conforming changes to these provisions.

 02/20/26 - Introduced: 1019 LAB